apiaframework/docs-generator/README.md

 ## Developing

-To develop locally, you can just run up the middleman server via.
-Procodile which will use the example data.
-You might want to replace `example-schema.json` with a newer/different schema.
+To develop locally, you can just run up the middleman server using the command below.

 ```
-procodile start -f
+APIA_SCHEMA_PATH=examples/schemas/katapult.yaml bundle exec middleman server
 ```